Telehealth Provider Service

 Along with your results, you will receive an itemized receipt (superbill) for use when filing an insurance claim. ibs-smart is covered at least in part by many common insurance plans.
 If you're interested in asking your insurance provider about coverage, you can reference PLA code: 0614U.

-Medicare does not cover telehealth services.
-If you would like to use your Medicare coverage for ibs-smart, please click here.
+Medicare and Medicaid may not cover telehealth services.
+If you would like to use your Medicare or Medicaid coverage for ibs-smart, please work with a local provider.

 The Story of ibs-smart

 Dr. Mark Pimentel and Dr. Kapil Gupta explain: